ncase/anxiety/scenes/act3.md

 hong({ body:"yell_1", mouth:"yell", eyes:"blank" });
 ```

-h: Oh WOW is that the biggest *fucking* understatement of the century!
+h: Oh WOW is that the biggest *^fuck^ing* understatement of the century!

 `hong({ body:"yell_2" });`

-h: Yeah, you rotting pile of blood-coated shit!
-You messed the fuck up!
+h: Yeah, you rotting pile of blood-coated ^shit^!
+You messed the ^fuck^ up!

 `hong({ body:"normal", mouth:"angry", eyes:"angry" });`